pglombardo/PasswordPusher/README.md

 ## Note for Existing Users

-*If you're already hosting PasswordPusher yourself, the latest source has all the updates required to address the recent Ruby security issues.
-Make sure to do a periodic `git pull` from time to time to always get the latest updates.*
+If you're already hosting PasswordPusher yourself, the latest source has all the updates required to address the recent Ruby security issues.
+Make sure to do a periodic `git pull` from time to time to always get the latest updates.

+You can always checkout out the [latest commits](https://github.com/pglombardo/PasswordPusher/commits/master) to see what's been updated recently.

 ## Quick Start